-An easy Vegan Macaroni Salad recipe that's made with no mayo, but tastes just like the classic!
-Rich, utterly delicious, and prepared with whole food plant-based ingredients.
-A crowd-pleasing summer side dish and great for potlucks!
-(Vegan, oil-free, gluten-free option.)
+This classic-style Vegan Macaroni Salad recipe is rich, creamy, and made with whole food plant-based ingredients!
+It's a crowd-pleasing side dish and great for potlucks.
+(Vegan, refined oil-free, gluten-free option.)

 Ingredients for Vegan Macaroni Salad